 Charlestown, Rhode Island 02813Ninigret NWR Official Website

-Continue along the trail looking for Black and White Warblers, Yellowthroats, and White-eyed Vireos in summer and White-throated Sparrows in winter.
+Continue along the trail looking for Black and White Warblers, Yellowthroats and White-eyed Vireos in summer and White-throated Sparrows in winter.
 White-crowned Sparrows have been seen in this area during migration.
-Gray Catbirds are very common in this part of the refuge.
+Gray Catbirds are very common on this part of the refuge.
 When you reach the runway, search the edges for birds including the Eastern Phoebe.

 Go right along the path that follows the runway.
 Look for Willow Flycatchers, Phoebes, and Yellow-rumps in the fields and woods on your left.
 When you reach the next runway turn left and follow the path back to the parking lot.
 In summer there are usually Prairie Warblers and Killdeers along this runway.
 Glance overhead for Red-tailed and Sharp-shinned Hawks and American Kestrels.

 When you leave the west parking lot go right onto US-1 and, almost immediately, right again to US-1A.
 Go past the Charlestown Tourist Center and look for the gates to Ninigret Park on the right.
 Go into the park and follow the small signs that point the way to the wildlife refuge.
 You will pass the Frosty Drew Nature Center and Observatory before you reach the refuge parking lot.

 If you look from the parking lot toward the ocean, you will see the refuge kiosk.
 At that kiosk, turn left and follow a short loop that borders Ninigret Pond.
 On the inside of the path are varied coastal habitats including a small pond and marsh.
 This is good habitat for the common coastal species of the region.
 Looking out over Ninigret at any time of year will produce a variety of waterfowl on or over the water.
 Continue along the loop to return to the kiosk.